dotenvx/dotenvx.github.io/docs/cli/run-shell-expansion.md

 ---
 layout: docs-cli
-title: run - Shell Expansion
+title: "Shell Expansion"
+eyebrow: "dotenvx run"
+eyebrow_href: /docs/cli/run/
 description: "Prevent your shell from expanding inline `$VARIABLES` before dotenvx has a chance to inject them.
 Use a subshell."
 permalink: /docs/cli/run-shell-expansion/
 redirect_from: